 For the same reason an accountant does your accounting, a plumber does your plumbing and a lawyer does your … lawyer-ing, organisations are increasingly coming around to the idea of media engagement being a specialist job that calls for…well… a specialist.

 Politicians and high-profile businesspeople have dedicated teams of media advisors working for them around the clock.
-Shock, horror – the speech a politician gives at a media conference is almost always written by a media advisor or speech writer beavering away back at head office.
+The speech a politician gives at a media conference is almost always written by a media advisor or speech writer beavering away back at head office.

 But it’s not just pollies who can benefit from professional media support.
 Increasingly we are seeing a cross-section of individuals and organisations – from large corporates and government organisations through to small family businesses – contacting us for media training support.